We may earn commissions on purchases. (Info)

 I’m impressed by the sheer number of VPN servers CyberGhost offers.
 There are 9,200+ servers in 100 countries.

-This is one of the most extensive networks in the industry, offering about three times the number of servers you would get on the highly-rated ExpressVPN.
-Simply put, more servers translate to higher chances of finding speedy and reliable options in and around your location or the location you want to connect to.
+This is one of the most extensive networks in the industry, offering about three times the number of servers found on the highly-rated ExpressVPN.
+Simply put, having more servers increases the chances of finding speedy and reliable options in and around your location or the location you want to connect to.

-Unsurprisingly, the greatest number of servers are spread across North America.
-Still, CyberGhost has decent global coverage, with several servers on every other continent.
+Not surprisingly, the largest number of servers is located in North America.
+Still, CyberGhost has decent global coverage, with servers located on nearly every continent.

 Physical and Virtual Servers

 The VPN offers a choice of physical and virtual servers.
-Virtual servers are exactly what they sound like—virtual machines that run on physical servers.
-They are somewhere other than they appear.
+Virtual servers are exactly what they sound like—They are somewhere other than they appear and run on physical servers.
 For instance, a virtual server in Algeria may be a simulated machine hosted on a physical server in Portugal.

-Physical and virtual servers work similarly, but a few differences depend on the infrastructure.
-One downside is that several virtual servers hosted on a physical machine may adversely affect the VPN’s performance.
+Physical and virtual servers work similarly, but a few differences that depend on the infrastructure.
+One downside is that hosting multiple virtual servers on a single physical machine can negatively impact the VPN’s performance.

-Previously, CyberGhost tagged every server on its apps to show whether they were physical or virtual, but it has moved away from that in the current versions.
-That said, the website has a complete list that highlights that information.
+Previously, CyberGhost labeled every server in its apps to indicate whether it was physical or virtual, but it has since moved away from this approach in the current versions.
+That said, the website provides a comprehensive list that highlights this information.

 cyberghost servers